These regulations are applicable to racing yachts and to New Zealand-registered cruising vessels leaving New Zealand.

 The regulations can also be viewed electronically by clicking here.

 Yacht races are classified as either category 5, 4, 3, 2 or 1 in the sailing instructions or notices of race.

 Category 4 or 5 is, in general, round-the-buoys type or short course racing in sheltered or warm waters.
 Compliance is self-regulated and requires only a skipper's declaration.
 Skippers should be aware that, in the event of a spot check, failure to comply may result in disqualification.

 Category 3, 2 or 1 classifications refer to offshore and ocean races with different categories specified depending on the distance, duration and location of the race.
 Skippers must be able to present a current safety inspection certificate seven days prior to the start of a category 3, 2 or 1 race.

-Category 1 Safety Certificates are also required by yachts leaving New Zealand on ocean or open water passages.
-Yachts also need to be registered on the Maritime New Zealand Register of Ships, see the Maritime New Zealand website.
+Category 1 safety certificates are also required by all New Zealand-registered yachts leaving New Zealand on ocean passages.
+These yachts must be registered on the Maritime New Zealand register of ships.
+See the Maritime New Zealand website.

-Regulation for Unballasted Centreboards & Open Yachts, Sailboards and Ballasted Yachts are found in the Yachting New Zealand Racing Rules of Sailing.
+Regulation for unballasted centreboards and open yachts, sailboards and ballasted yachts are found in the Yachting New Zealand Racing Rules of Sailing.
 The 2017-2020 regulations are available for download by clicking here.